 History of SidePlate

 Today, they would call it DisasterTech Innovation.
-Back in 1994, we were looking for ways to prevent loss and damage associated with the 6.7 magnitude Northridge, CA earthquake.
-SidePlate founders studied that disaster and developed a new, more structurally sound way to connect steel frame buildings.
+Back in 1994, we were looking for ways to prevent future loss and damage following the 6.7 magnitude Northridge, CA earthquake.
+SidePlate's founders were part of the local response to that disaster and developed a new, more structurally-efficient way to connect steel frame buildings.
 And, while our roots maybe in DisasterTech, our commitment to innovation has driven industry adoption of SidePlate connection methods on the full range of building types, in all regions of the country.

 As thought leaders in our industry, we continue to look for ways to improve design, develop technologies and software to decrease construction time, lower project costs, expand the knowledge and expertise of the design and construction professionals that are committed to delivering superior project results.